rhhaynes/rhhaynes.github.io/_posts/2018-06-17-javascript_cheatsheet.markdown

 });
 ```
 ## jQuery and AJAX
 Without going into detail, AJAX is a technique that enables data to be requested from a server and loaded into a page without having to refresh the entire page.
-Additionally it uses an asynchronous processing model such that the browser does not need to wait for a response from the server, thus enabling a user to continue using the rest of a page while waiting for the server's response (data) to load.
+Additionally it uses an asynchronous processing model such that the browser does not need to wait for a response from the server.
+This enables a user to continue using the rest of a page while waiting for the server's response (data) to load.
 As a brief overview, browsers use XMLHttpRequest objects to create AJAX requests, and when a server responds to the browser's requests the same objects are used to process the results.
 Below are two patterns for performing AJAX requests plus a bonus technique specific only to Rails.

 ### Client-side pattern
 Response is HTML, JSON, etc. to be loaded into the page.